Does Oracle Service Cloud filter Spam for our hosted mailboxes?

 All incoming email for Service mailboxes pass through the Barracuda Firewall which evaluates each message for viruses as well as Spam urls (intent filtering) as well as sender IP address checking against RBLs (Realtime Blocklists) provided by Barracuda and Spamhaus.org.
 Emails pass through these services first regardless of spam settings and are subsequently sent through the spam detection engine where per mailbox settings have some effect.

-To configure the Barracuda settings for an individual mailbox, you can log in to the Spam Management Portal.
-You can also access this page from Site Tools > Hosting Services > Spam Filtering.
-Use the same login ID and password that you use to log in to OSvC's Support Site.
+To configure the Barracuda settings for an individual mailbox be sure you are logged into cx.rightnow.com.
+Then go to Site Tools > Hosting Services > Spam Filtering and select the mailbox you want to configure.
+Any of the specific filter locations can be used.
 Note: A contact must be designated as a Technical Support Contact to have access to this portal.

 The Spam Filtering PDF provides images of the Barracuda Email Security Gateway portal.